projecttacoma/measure-repository/service/README.md

   - Publishable:
     - Supports the _Publishable_ minimum write capability _archive_
     - Artifact must be in retired status
+    - Note: While it is not yet mentioned in the specification, _archive_ supports the deletion of an artifact in retired status as well as any resources it is composed of, recursively
   - Authoring:
     - Supports the additional _Authoring_ capability _withdraw_
     - Artifact must be in draft status
+    - Note: While it is not yet mentioned in the specification, _withdraw_ supports the deletion of an artifact in draft status as well as any resources it is composed of, recursively

 ### Search